tfogo/mongodb-go-tutorial/README.md

 This code also imports some standard libraries and defines a `Trainer` type.
 We will be using these later in the tutorial.

-## Connect to MongoDB using the Go driver
+## Connect to MongoDB using the Go Driver

-Once the MongoDB driver has been imported, you can connect to a MongoDB deployment using the `mongo.Connect()` function.
+Once the MongoDB Go Driver has been imported, you can connect to a MongoDB deployment using the `mongo.Connect()` function.
 You must pass a context and connection string to `mongo.Connect()`.
 Optionally, you can also pass in an `options.ClientOptions` object as a third argument to configure driver settings such as write concerns, socket timeouts, and more.
 [The options package documentation](https://godoc.org/github.com/mongodb/mongo-go-driver/mongo/options) has more information about what client options are available.

 ```go
 client, err := mongo.Connect(context.TODO(), "mongodb://localhost:27017")